Zero-Day Attack

 What Is a Zero-Day Attack?

-A zero-day attack, aka zero-day exploit, is when cybercriminals use a newly discovered software vulnerability to attack a system and steal data and/or cause damage to that system.
+A zero-day attack, aka zero-day exploit, is when cybercriminals use a newly discovered software vulnerability to attack a system and steal data and/or cause damage to the system.

 The name comes from the fact that hackers have only just discovered the vulnerability that makes the attack possible, meaning that the system’s developers and security providers have had zero days to patch or fix the issue.